Raph13009/daily-blogs/posts/July25/validating-cybersecurity-saas.md

 &nbsp;

-<p>I’m imagining a **personalized, automated dashboard**.
+<p>I’m imagining a personalized, automated dashboard.
 Something that helps teams track how aligned they are with cybersecurity norms, and suggests what to fix.
-Not for engineers — for people in charge of governance, risk, and compliance (GRC).</p>
+Not for engineers for people in charge of governance, risk, and compliance (GRC).</p>

 &nbsp;